spraakbanken/multiged-2023/README.md

 For each of the languages we use a corpus of second language learner essays as a source.
 For datasets that have been previously used for similar tasks (GED/GEC), we follow the same data splits (e.g. Czech, English-FCE, German).

-Two new datasets are introduced in this shared task: one for Swedish (based on SweLL-gold corpus) and another for English (based on REALEC corpus).
+Two new datasets are introduced in this shared task: one for Swedish (based on the SweLL-gold corpus) and another for English (based on the REALEC corpus).

 The data is organized in tab-separated columns, with one token per line; each sentence is separated by an empty line.
 The first column contains the tokens, the second column contains the grammatical error label (c or i).
 Note that there are no column headers.